ruuvi/ruuvitag_hw/README.md

 * Rev.B5 - an enhanced version of the B4.
 * Rev.B6 - an enhanced version of the B5.
 * Rev.B7.1 - an enhanced version of the B6.
+* Rev.B8 - an enhanced version of the B7.1.

 All the design files are licensed using Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
 Copyright: Lauri Jämsä, Ruuvi Innovations Ltd. Neither the name of the RuuviTag nor the names of its contributors may be used to endorse or promote products derived from this project without specific prior written permission.
 While unofficial products should not have "Ruuvi" in their name, it's okay to describe your product in relation to the Ruuvi projects.
 More info: license@ruuvi.com.